5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 A> ### The right operand and the right argument
 A>
 A> `⎕S` is, like `⎕R`, an _operator_.
-An operator takes a left operand (monadic) and left and right operand (dyadic) and form a so-called derived function.
+An operator takes either just a left operand (monadic) or a left and right operand (dyadic) and forms a so-called derived function.
 For example, the operator `/` when fed with a left operand `+` forms the derived function "sum".
 A>
 A> In the example the `0` is the right operand.
-With `⎕S` the right operand can be one to many of 0, 1, 2 and 3.
-They are called transformation codes.
+With `⎕S` the right operand can be one to many of 0, 1, 2 and 3 (those are called transformation codes) or a user defined function which is explained later.
 A>
 A> * `0` stands for: offset from the start of the line to the start of the match.
 A> * `1` stands for: length of the match.
 A>
 A>
-A> Note that `2` and `3` will be discussed later.
+A> Note that the transformation codes `2` and `3` will be discussed later.
 A>
-A> The right argument provided to the derived function is the string `the cat sat on the medallion`.
+A> The right argument provided to the derived function is the string `'the cat sat on the medallion'`.
 The operand and the string are separated by the `⊣` function.
 Instead we could have used paranthesis with exactly the same result: `('notfound' ⎕s 0) 'the cat sat on the medallion'`.

 In the first expression the result is empty because the string `notfound` was not found.
 In the second expression `cat` was actually found.
 That means that we could say: